salesforcecli/plugin-packaging/messages/bundle_create.md

 # description

 A package bundle is an artifact that contains one or more 2GP managed packages.
-A bundle can be installed, or upgraded as a single artifact.
+A bundle can be installed or upgraded as a single artifact.

 # examples